The ASH Briefings provide supporting evidence for a range of tobacco control measures.

 Tobacco packaging has become one of the tobacco industry’s leading promotional tools.
 Research suggests that standardised packaging increases the impact of health warnings, reduces false and misleading messages that one type of cigarette is less harmful than another, and reduces the attractiveness of smoking to young people.
 April 2017.

 A chronology of tobacco control events from early history to the modern day, focusing mainly on laws and policies made in the United Kingdom.
 February 2017.

 A briefing summarising the impact of the UK’s vote to leave the European Union on tobacco control laws.
 August 2016.

 This briefing explains why smoking is a major contributory factor and what can be done to reduce health inequalities caused by smoking.
-It examines the relationship between smoking and socio-economic status, and certain social groups such as people with mental health conditions, prisoners, looked-after children and ethnic minorities.
-June 2016.
+It examines the relationship between smoking and socio-economic status, and certain social groups such as people with mental health conditions, people in contact with the criminal justice system, looked-after children and ethnic minorities.
+September 2019.

 This briefing examines the impact of the EU Tobacco Products Directive on e-cigarette regulation in the UK.
 April 2016.

 This joint briefing by ASH, NCSCT and PHE is designed for police custody officers.
 Its purpose is to share good practice around managing nicotine withdrawal of detainees whilst they are in police custody.
 April 2016.